sourceenjoyer/P2CE-Reloaded/README.md

 ##
 Most maps work (COOP does not work, that's why it was cut out).
 I have not tested the port for full playability.
 The only bug I noticed: the music doesn't work.
-I don't know why this is happening.
+I don't know why this is happening. bik files have been converted to webm format.
+Unfortunately, with loss of quality

 ## Launching (Steam)
 Mods can be launched from Steam if placed in the `steamapps/sourcemods/` folder.
 Note that you must quit and relaunch Steam for your mod to show up when you first create it.